kitao/pyxel/docs/README-abspath.md

 ### Submitting Issues

 Use the [Issue Tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature or enhancement requests.
-Before submitting a new issue, make sure there are no similar open issue.
+Before submitting a new issue, make sure there are no similar open issues.

 ### Functional Testing